threefoldtech/info_grid/src/documentation/system_administrators/advanced/quantum_safe_storage/quantum_safe_storage_deploy.md

 ### Directories

 Two directories will be needed for QSFS operation.
+First is the QSFS mount point and second is the data directory for the local zdb.

-These are example locations and you can change them if you wish.
+The locations shown below are examples and you can change them if you wish.
 However if you choose to use different locations for either the mount point or the data folder, don't forget to update them accordingly in the zstor config file and also substitute them throughout the guide below.

 Make sure both directories exist like this: